(My daughter is on my mind today, so I'm running this 'old' post. Hope you enjoy it.)

 She told me that when she was nineteen and pregnant with me, she too had been hooked on the frosted junk.
 Mother knew first hand what it was like to have a little tiger on her back.
 She said my Daddy would come home every day from a long day at work and ask what was for supper.
 She never understood why he was always less than thrilled to find out it was another big bowl of Frosted Flakes.

-At my Mother's urging, I peed in a mayonnaise jar so that I could take it to the doctor's office to find out whether the rabbit had indeed passed away.
+At my Mother's urging, I peed in a mayonnaise jar so that I could take my specimen to the doctor's office to find out whether the rabbit had indeed passed away.

 Of course, I'm obsessive compulsive, so after I went in the mayonnaise jar, I started to worry that maybe I had gone over board a little in the fluids department.
 Exactly how much is too much?
 And not only that, but how does one know what kind of container is appropriate to present urine to someone?
 Oddly enough, Miss Manners does not address the etiquette of urine specimens.